People and places

 On any given day, an estimated 610,000 day visitors and students come to the City to shop, be entertained or inspired, to learn, to visit friends and/or to conduct personal or corporate business.

 The City is home to 60% of metropolitan Sydney's hotel rooms and over the past decade the number of visitors staying in City hotels has increased by 1 million arrivals a year, or by more than 30%.
 In 2012, the City received 4.25 million hotel visitors with an estimated direct spend into the City of over $5 billion.

 Visitor growth in recent times has largely been from Asia, particularly China, India and Korea.

 Harbour and parklands

-Waterways and some public areas are under the executive control of various State Government agencies including the Sydney Harbour Foreshore Authority, Transport for NSW, Sydney Ports, Centennial Park and Moore Park Trust, Royal Botanic Gardens & Domain Trust, Department of Defence and UrbanGrowth NSW Development Corporation.
+Waterways and some public areas are under the executive control of various State Government agencies including: Property NSW, Transport for NSW, Sydney Ports, Centennial Park and Moore Park Trust, Royal Botanic Gardens & Domain Trust, Department of Defence and UrbanGrowth NSW Development Corporation.

 The City is made up of 33 suburbs wholly or partly contained within our Council boundary: